valeIT/valeIT.github.io/_posts/2016-04-23-migrating-off-parse-database.markdown

 - Go to App Settings -> App Management
 - Click on Migrate Database

-It will ask you for the URL of your mongoDB instance.
+It will ask you for the URL of your MongoDB instance.

 The format for it is:
 ```